-Smoothed temperature anomalies from St. Pierre Bank are shown in Fig. 26 at standard depths of 0, 20, 50 and 75 m.
-They are characterized by large variations with amplitudes ranging from $\pm 1^{\circ}$ C and with periods between 5 to 10 years with some shorter-term variations in the upper water column.
-The cold periods of the mid-1970s and the mid-1980s coincide with severe meteorological and ice conditions in the Northwest Atlantic and colder and fresher oceanographic anomalies over most of the continental shelf surrounding Newfoundland.
-During the cold period beginning in 1984, temperatures decreased by up to 2°C in the upper water column and by 1°C in the lower water column and continued below normal until 1990.
+Low-pass filtered temperature anomalies from St. Pierre Bank are shown in Fig. 25 at standard depths of 0, 20, 50 and 75 m.
+They are characterized by large variations with amplitudes ranging from $\pm 1^{\circ}$ C and with periods between 5 to 10 years with some higher frequency variations in the upper water column.
+The cold periods of the mid-1970s and the mid-1980s are coincident with severe meteorological and ice conditions in the Northwest Atlantic and colder and fresher oceanographic anomalies over most of the continental shelf surrounding Newfoundland.
+During the cold period beginning in 1984 temperatures decreased by up to 2°C in the upper water column and by 1°C in the lower water column and continued below normal until 1990.
 After 1991, temperatures moderated over the top 50 m but remained well below average at 75 m depth.
-During 1992 to 1996 temperatures varied about the norm in the top 20 m but were colder-than-average near bottom.
+During 1992 to 1996 temperatures varied about the norm in the top 20 m but were colder than average near bottom.
 Conditions in these deeper waters during 1996 do appear to be moderating slightly, however.

-The 1996 bottom temperatures and their anomalies for April within Subdiv.
-3Ps and 3Pn are shown in Fig. 27.
-Generally, the bottom isotherms follow the bathymetry around the Laurentian Channel and the Southwestern Grand Bank increasing from 2°C at 200 m to 5°C in the deeper water.
-In April 1996, bottom temperatures ranged from near 5°C in the Laurentian, Burgeo and Hermitage Channels to about 3°C to 4°C on Rose Blanche Bank and on Burgeo Bank and from 0°C on the eastern side of St. Pierre Bank to 2°C on the western side.
-This resulted in generally colder-than-normal conditions over the shelf and warmer-than-normal in the Laurentian Channel.
+The 1996 bottom temperatures and their anomalies for April within 3Ps and 3Pn are shown in Fig. 26.
+In general, the bottom isotherms follow the bathymetry around the Laurentian Channel and the Southwestern Grand Bank increasing from $2^{\circ}$ C at 200 m depth to $5^{\circ}$ C in the deeper water.
+In 1996 April bottom temperatures ranged from near $5^{\circ}$ C in the Laurentian, Burgeo and Hermitage Channels to about $3^{\circ}$ C to $4^{\circ}$ C on Rose Blanche Bank and on Burgeo Bank and from $0^{\circ}$ C on the eastern side of St. Pierre Bank to $2^{\circ}$ C on the western side.
+This resulted in generally cold conditions over the shelf and warm in the Laurentian Channel.
 The coldest water was found inshore.
-Although colder-than-normal, the shelf waters warmed relative to previous years, again possibly signifying a return to warm conditions in the near future.
+In spite of the cold conditions, the waters they have warmed slightly relative to 1995, possibly signifying a return to warm conditions in the near future.